weihang-luo/DMGR/README.md

 ### Pre-trained Models

 You need to download the following pre-trained models and place them in the `checkpoint/` directory:

+**Note**: If you want to use your own dataset, you can train custom models based on the [OpenAI guided-diffusion](https://github.com/openai/guided-diffusion) library and adjust the corresponding configuration parameters accordingly.

 #### 1. Global Context Model (global-256.pt)